sandeeppatra96/fastapi_sentiment_analysis_containerized/README.md

 # fastapi_sentiment_analysis_dockerized

 A sentiment analysis API using fastAPI, containerized using docker.
+The model used was distilbert.

 There are two modes to use this API.
 1) Put the text in the path after /pred